-The two cameras under review do not only share the same sensor size, but also offer an identical resolution of 17.9 megapixel.
+The two cameras under review do not only share the same sensor size, but also offer an identical resolution of 17.9 megapixels.
 This similarity in sensor specs implies that both the 1200D and the 1300D have the same pixel density, as well as the same pixel size.
 It should, however, be noted that the 1300D is much more recent (by 2 years) than the 1200D, and its sensor will have benefitted from technological advances during this time.

-Since 2007, DXO Mark has published sensor performance measurements that have been derived using a consistent methodology.
+For many cameras, data on sensor performance has been reported by DXO Mark.
 This service is based on lab testing and assigns an overall score to each camera sensor, as well as ratings for dynamic range ("DXO Landscape"), color depth ("DXO Portrait"), and low-light sensitivity ("DXO Sports").
-The following table provides an overview of the physical sensor characteristics, as well as the sensor quality measurements for a selection of comparators.
+The table below summarizes the physical sensor characteristics and sensor quality findings and compares them across a set of similar cameras.

 Many modern cameras are not only capable of taking still images, but can also record movies.
 Both cameras under consideration have a sensor with sufficiently fast read-out times for moving pictures, and both provide the same movie specifications (1080/30p).